muratk5n/thirdwave/en/README.md

-"Florida Governor Ron DeSantis' approval rating tumbled to 43.7 percent in a new poll...
-The survey .. shows the Republican governor losing re-election in a hypothetical matchup with Representative Charlie Crist, a Democrat who represents Florida's 13th congressional district"
+"Florida Governor Ron DeSantis' approval rating tumbled to 43.7 percent in a new poll"

 [Link](https://www.newsweek.com/ron-desantis-approval-rating-falls-covid-delta-variant-ravages-florida-1616533)